Atlas Air Flight 3591: Accident

 Flight 3591 was on approach towards Houston when it flew through the forward edge of a cold front, which produced an area of instrument meteorological conditions (IMC) with clouds and turbulence, with cloud tops varying from approximately 19500 ft to 27300 ft of altitude and cloud bases varying from 2000 ft to 3000 ft above ground level.
 The pilot of another nearby airliner reported IMC, and a video taken by a ground witness showed a shelf cloud passing over the area at the time.

-First officer Aska then requested radar vectors to the west side of the airport to avoid the inclement weather.
-The controller accepted though advised the crew to expedite their descent to 3000 ft and said, "I'm gunna get ya west of this weather and northbound for a baseleg."
+Aska then requested radar vectors to the west side of the airport to avoid the inclement weather.
+The controller accepted but also advised the crew to expedite their descent to 3000 ft and said, "I'm gunna get ya west of this weather and northbound for a base leg."
 Blakely then transferred control of the aircraft back to Aska: